 Writing OpenType shaping rules is hard.
 Writing OpenType shaping rules for advanced (complex) scripts is harder.
 Writing OpenType shaping rules without causing any undesired ligature formations is even harder.

-mlm2 script tag) were polished in large part by me over many years, fixing shaping errors and undesired ligature formations.
+mlm2 script tag) were written and polished in large part by me over many years, fixing shaping errors and undesired ligature formations.
 It still left some hard to fix bugs.
 Driven by the desire to fix such difficult bugs in RIT fonts and the copyright fiasco, I have set out to write a simplified OpenType shaping rules for Malayalam from scratch.
 Two major references helped in that quest: (1) a radically different approach I have tried few years ago but failed with

 “Simplify, simplify, simplify!”Henry David Thoreau